katacoda/scenario-examples/quiz/step1.md

 ## Markdown

-All of the above questions have been defined within Markdown.
+All of the above questions have been defined within markdown.
 There is no official syntax for a Quiz within markdown, as such the syntax for the above quiz is as follows:

 <pre>
 >>Q1: Enter the extract string test<<